a-j-sheilla/portfolio/README.md

 # Sheilla Juma - Portfolio Website

-A beautiful, responsive portfolio website showcasing Sheilla Juma's skills and experience as a Full-Stack Developer.
+A beautiful, responsive portfolio website showcasing Sheilla Juma's skills and experience as a Software Engineer.

 ## 🌟 Features